-- Intern/Mentor Training -- Summer Retreat.
-Attend the Intern/Mentor Training Retreat during summer term. - 2.
-Be fully present and co-participate in the leadership practices and activities under the mentorship of their mentor principal. - 3.
-Meet regularly and engage with the Internship Supervisor during onsite visits. - 4.
-Enroll, attend and participate in the track-specific Internship Reflective Seminar (EDLF 635R). - 5.
-Bear any and all remaining financial costs of internships after any negotiated agreements with participating district (e.g. personal leave days, travel, etc.). - 6.
-Complete any internship assignments given by the Internship Supervisor. - 7.
-Actively engage with their mentor(s) in observing, co-participating, or individually completing internship activities and responsibilities. - 8.
-Document their experiences by maintaining the Internship Notebook and documenting completed assignments and activities with the Notebook structure. - 9.
-Keep a journal included under Tab 9 in the Internship Notebook which they reflect on their experiences as they relate to their current and future practice as a school leader. - 10.
-Make connections between theory learned in the classroom and experiences in practice. - 11.
-Complete the Internship Leadership Project (ILP). - 12.
+- 6. Document their experiences by maintaining the Internship Notebook and documenting completed assignments and activities with the Notebook structure. - 7.
+Keep a journal in the Internship Notebook in which they reflect on their experiences as they relate to their current and future practice as a school leader.
+Make connections between theory learned in the classroom and experiences in practice. - 8.
+Attend Transition Dinners.
+These internship transition events are held in November and March for LPP Track interns and in December and August for ExSL Track interns.
+These transition dinners represent a critical opportunity to meet your new mentor principals. - 9.
+Complete the Internship Leadership Project (ILP). - 10.
 Fulfill Internship Notebook requirements.
 Interns are responsible for keeping their Internship Notebook updated and having the Internship Notebook available for all meetings with the Internship Supervisor.
 Submit the Internship Notebook to the Internship Supervisor at the end of each semester and/or upon request.
 After completing the School Leadership Internship, students submit their completed Internship Notebooks so that an electronic PDF copy of the binder can be made.